• Chat with Aino

 Fixed-income fund is a mutual fund where your money is invested in fixed-income securities such as bonds and commercial papers.
 You can consider saving in fixed-income funds if you want a higher return than a bank account and have a savings horizon of 2 years or more.

 Historical returns are no guarantee of future returns.
-Future returns will depend, among other things, on market movements, the skill of the Portfolio Manager, the fund’s risk level, as well as administration costs.
-The return may also be negative as a result of mark-to-market losses.
+Future returns will depend, among other things, on market developments, the skill of the Portfolio Manager, the mutual fund’s risk, and the management costs.
+Returns may be negative as a result of mark-to-market losses.

 Footer navigation